Written byConnie Yang

 Anyway, updating your Mac periodically can enhance the performance of your Mac.
 You can follow this post to learn how to update your MacBook Air and MacBook Pro.
 With this detailed tutorial, you can update both the Mac operating system and all the installed apps smoothly.

 But note that updating your Mac may fail and lead to data loss, you'd better back up your Mac before updating.
-If that unfortunate thing happens, you can use iBoysoft Data Recovery for Mac to help you get the lost data back.
+If the Mac update deleted everything issue happens, you can use iBoysoft Data Recovery for Mac to help you get the lost data back.

 FAQs about how to update MacBook Air